 Depression or loss of interest may be caused by the loss of neurons in certain brain areas.
 For example, our brain's frontal lobe plays a role in our motivation and ability to plan and stay focused.
 If this area is damaged, it could lead to depression and a lack of interest.8-10

 Losing interest in activities or experiencing feelings of depression can happen at any time with Alzheimer's.
 While some fear or grief is normal, if these feelings start impacting your daily life and ability to function, it may be time to seek additional support.

 Seeing a counselor or other mental health professional may help you navigate feelings of depression, anxiety, loss of interest, or mood swings.
-Additionally, joining a support group (either online or in person) may help provide you with extra support.
+Additionally, joining a support group (either online or in-person) may help provide extra support.

 Fatigue can be a challenging symptom to describe and recognize.
 For many, it is an overwhelming feeling of constant tiredness or weariness.

-Fatigue can occur on its own as a result of mental or physical exhaustion, however, it can also be related to any (or all) of the other issues listed.
+Fatigue can occur on its own due to mental or physical exhaustion.
+However, it can also be related to any (or all) of the other issues listed.
 Mood issues, including depression, can lead to fatigue.
 Additionally, sleep disturbances or vision/balance difficulties can also lead to feelings of exhaustion.
-Many of these issues can combine together and feed off of one another.
+Many of these issues can combine and feed off of one another.

 Coping with fatigue

 Many common ways to combat fatigue have been outlined above.
-It is important to try to determine where your fatigue is coming from, if you’re able.
+If you're able, it is essential to determine where your fatigue is coming from.

 In some cases, the exact cause of fatigue may not be identified, and general energy-boosting steps may be helpful, such as eating a balanced diet, working toward better sleep, and getting regular exercise.